jensgro/Frontenddevelopment-Resources/README.md

 - [rgab-argb-converter](http://beijingyoung.com/articles/rgba-argb-converter/) - Convert rgba to a hex-color that you can insert into an IE-filter.
 - [htaccess-editor](http://www.htaccesseditor.com/)
 - [Table styler](http://tablestyler.com/)
+- [Nice Entity](http://nice-entity.com/) - Quick References of Most Common Entities
+- [csscss](http://zmoazeni.github.io/csscss/) - find redundant rules in your CSS
+- [Emmet](http://emmet.io/) - the former zen-coding helps you coding faster in your editor or IDE

 Guides and coding standards